 Connect allows you to maintain your branding at all times in your communications with your Members.
 To ensure this, Connect allows emails to appear to have been sent by the email addresses of you and your staff.
 Click here to find out more.

 In order to ensure that emails sent in this way arrive in the recipient's inbox successfully and that your branding is maintained, you should set up an SPF record to verify that Connect is allowed to send outgoing mail on behalf of your email server.

 An SPF record is a single line of text that declares which SMTP servers, other than your own, are allowed to send email as if it originated from your domain.

 This is accomplished by adding a DNS (Domain Name Servers) text record.
 (Think of DNS as a publicly accessible record for the internet.)
-This record enables you to state publicly that Operate is an authorized sender for your email domain.
+This record enables you to state publicly that Connect is an authorized sender for your email domain.

 When an email client receives a message, it usually performs an SPF check to verify that the email came from who it says it did.
 If there isn't a valid SPF record identifying the IP address which sent the email as a sender, some receivers might consider that email spam or a phishing attempt, and flag it as untrustworthy or not display it to your customers at all.

 What will happen if I don't set up an SPF record?

 Firstly, it is possible that emails sent from Connect will be identified as spam, and will be sent to the junk folder of the recipient.